Image placeholder

 Personality

-Personality is understood as the totality of all temporally stable characteristics that can be used to describe a person's experience and behaviour (Asendorpf, 2020).
+Personality is understood as the totality of all temporally stable characteristics that can be used to describe a person's experience and behavior (Asendorpf, 2020).

 Asendorpf, J. (2020, September 03).
 Persönlichkeit.
 In Dorsch Lexikon der Psychologie.
 Retrieved from: https://dorsch.hogrefe.com/stichwort/persoenlichkeit